iegomez/mosquitto-go-auth/README.md

 ### Requirements

+Starting with Go 1.12 this plugin supports `Go modules` to manage dependencies.
+If you have `go mod` enabled, you don't need to run any prior commands to get your dependencies.

-This is tested against Go 1.10.3 and makes use of cgo.
-It depends on some Go packages as well, which are managed with dep (install it with `make dev-requirements` if you don't have it already).
-Run this to have dep install the dependencies:
+If you are using an older version of Go (tested with Go 1.10.3, 1.10.8 and 1.11.5) dependencies may be managed with `dep` (you may install it with `make dev-requirements` if you don't have it already **and** you've exported `$HOME/go/src/bin` to your `PATH`).
+Run this to have `dep` install the dependencies:

 ```
 make requirements
 ```

-Finally, it (optionally) uses Redis for cache purposes.
+As it interacts with mosquitto, it makes use of Cgo.
+Also, it (optionally) uses Redis for cache purposes.

 ### Build